lowest numbered MX record points to localhost

 Explanation:

-The error message “find_free_dqentry(): Data block full but it shouldn’t” appears in the server logs when the files “aquota.user and aquota.group” are mostly corrupted.
-The ‘fixquotas’ cannot read these files and thus increases CPU usage while quota update is in process.
-You need to create new aquota.user and aquota.group files and execute the quotacheck again.
+The ‘fixquotas’ script is use to update the quota files but the script cannot read these files either thus increases the CPU usage while quota update is in process.
+The solution is to remove and create the aquota.user and aquota.group files and run the quotacheck again.

 Solution: